Top

 1. Complete the Faculty of Arts and Science form, leaving the instructor and associate chair undergraduate signature lines blank

-2. Submit the Request for Undergraduate Enrolment in DCS Graduate Course Form;
+2. Submit the Undergraduate Request to Enrol in a DCS Graduate Course form;

 3. The Department will reach out to instructors so that they can review requests, and will follow up with students to let them know whether they have permission to enrol;